 “It is by studying little things that we attain the great art of having as little misery and as much happiness as possible.” – Samuel Johnson

-- I think of this strategy a bit like a mum about to give birth, driving into the carpark of her local hospital where she’s been many times before (perhaps with previous births) and seeing multiple fatalities at the front entrance.
+I think of this strategy a bit like a mum about to give birth, driving into the car park of her local hospital where she’s been many times before (perhaps with previous births) and seeing multiple fatalities at the front entrance.
 If it was me, I’d turn my car around and have my baby at another hospital!
 So I try to send a message to the butterfly mummies that are thinking of stopping by my plant ‘nursery’ to drop off more baby bundles, to think twice and find another ward where there are less infant mortalities.
 So far, this seems to work well … unless it rains.

 “For every creature you have in excessive numbers, there is at least one and probably many other creatures who would be delighted to relieve you of the excess, for free!
 In natural systems everything, alive or dead, is food.” – Linda Woodrow, ‘The Permaculture Home Garden’

-- Some wasp species paralyse their prey (including the cabbage white butterfly caterpillars) by parasitizing (injecting their eggs) through a vulnerable body part in their unsuspecting victim as it crawls along a leaf.
+Some wasp species paralyse their prey (including the cabbage white butterfly caterpillars) by parasitizing (injecting their eggs) through a vulnerable body part in their unsuspecting victim, as it crawls along a leaf.
 You can see the caterpillar below on a broccoli leaf.

-- Tip: If you notice the caterpillars on your veggies, but they are not moving and may be a darker colour or have a papery appearance, then it’s likely your wasp ‘cavalry’ have been and gone and your pests are being dealt with nature’s way.
+Tip: If you notice the caterpillars on your vegetables, but they are not moving and may be a darker colour or have a papery appearance, then it’s likely your wasp ‘cavalry’ have been and gone and your pests are being dealt with nature’s way.
 If you think you’re up for it, watch this gory story to see the amazing way nature works in National Geographic’s video on Body Invaders.

-- Maintain Pest:Predator Balance.
 For a healthy organic garden where the pest to predator ratio is in balance, I feel it’s important not to over-react to a perceived ‘problem’.
 By having a small number of pests (whether they be a few caterpillars, aphids or grasshoppers), your garden will automatically attract these insect’s natural predators who are looking for a regular food source.

-- I have realised that if you totally remove their tucker, the ‘good guys’ will starve … then if you need their assistance when you have a real pest outbreak, it may take a few days for the beneficials to notice the table is set at your place for some fine dining and come to the rescue!
+I have realised that if you totally remove their tucker, the ‘good guys’ will starve … then if you need their assistance when you have a real pest outbreak, it may take a few days for the beneficials to notice the table is set at your place for some fine dining and come to the rescue!

 I plant a Good Bug Mix of annual and perennial flowers and herbs to attract the good bugs to my garden so I can have plenty of happy free workers doing what they love best.
 Even if you haven’t got a pest ‘problem’ the goodies will be on hand for when you do!
-This video gives you some examples of useful plants:
+This video gives you some examples of useful plants.

 “My advice is: consider what level of damage you can live with and if a few holey leaves won’t kill you, perhaps let nature take care of its own.”